 Chronic fatigue: causes, symptoms, treatment

-Few people can boast of a pleasant everyday pastime and a life without worries.
-Basically, the life of many is a daily routine with the slogan: "Home - work - home."
-It is because of the lack of time and rest that the so-called chronic fatigue syndrome occurs.
+Few people can boast of having a pleasant time every day and living a life without worries.
+Basically, the life of many is a daily routine with the slogan: “Home - work - home.”
+It is due to lack of time and rest that the so-called chronic fatigue syndrome occurs.

 Chronic fatigue is not only a physical loss of strength, but also a lack of mood.
-Often, increased mental activity, nervous exhaustion, and high physical activity lead to this state.
+Often, this condition is caused by increased mental activity, nervous exhaustion, and high physical activity.

 It is worth considering in more detail what exactly provokes chronic fatigue and what are its causes.